Chiral spin state and nematic ferromagnet in the spin-1 Kitaev-$\Gamma$ model: Introduction

 Motivated by the Kitaev materials with $j_{\rm eff} = 1/2$, the Kitaev-$\Gamma$ model is broadly recognized as their minimal model \cite{Wang2017PRB}.
 Despite great efforts, the full quantum phase diagram of this model remains unsettled, especially when $K$ and $\Gamma$ have opposite signs \cite{Rousochatzakis2024RoPP,Rau2014PRL,Wang2019PRL,Luo2021NPJ,Lee2020NC,Gohlke2020PRR}.
 As $S > 1/2$, the quantum fluctuations can be suppressed in some sense, leaving the possibility of figuring out a more precise quantum phase diagram.
-Our work thus serves as a guide to understand the novel phases in higher-spin Kitaev magnets.
+Although relevant real materials are not available, our work serves as a reference to understand the novel phases in other higher-spin Kitaev magnets.
 By virtue of the density-matrix renormalization group (DMRG) method \cite{White1992PRL,Peschel1999,Schollwock2005RMP}, we elucidate the quantum phase diagram by systematically changing the ratio between the Kitaev and $\Gamma$ interactions.
-We uncover six phases in total and three of them are nonmagnetic, which are ferromagnetic (FM) and antiferromagnetic (AFM) Kitaev QSLs and AFM $\Gamma$ (A$\Gamma$) phase that is surrounded in the $\Gamma$ limit.
+We uncover six phases in total, in which two of them are ferromagnetic (FM) and antiferromagnetic (AFM) Kitaev QSLs and one is a possible nonmagnetic AFM $\Gamma$ (A$\Gamma$) phase that is surrounded in the $\Gamma$ limit.
 In addition, there are three magnetically ordered states, which are the chiral spin state, and two emergent nematic ferromagnets near the FM Kitaev QSL.

 The layout of the rest of the paper is as follows.
 In Sec.~\ref{SEC:Model}, we explain the model and the associated operators, introduce the numerical methods, and present the quantum phase diagram.
 The detailed analysis of the chiral spin state and the nematic ferromagnets are shown in Sec.~\ref{SEC:Chiral} and Sec.~\ref{SEC:NmtcFM}, respectively.
 Finally, conclusion and some further discussion are given in Sec.~\ref{SEC:CONC}.